steemit/condenser/README.md

 To report a non-critical issue, please file an issue on this GitHub project.

 If you find a security issue please report details to: https://github.com/GolosChain/tolstoy/issues

-We will evaluate the risk and make a patch available before filing the issue.